 Sleeping bag and camping mat

 A good quality sleeping bag is essential for all trips involving camping.
 The full-length side zip is required to facilitate ventilation on warmer nights.
-A cotton or fleece liner adds to the warmth and comfort of a bag and prevents it from becoming excessively soiled.
-A camping mattress is needed primarily to insulate you from the cold ground, and you should take a good quality closed-cell foam mat, or you should consider the more expensive self-inflating Thermarest.
+A cotton or fleece liner adds to the warmth and comfort and prevents it from becoming excessively soiled.
+A camping mattress is needed primarily to insulate you from the cold ground, and you should take a good quality closed-cell foam mat or consider the more expensive self-inflating Thermarest.
 We advise all clients to bring a cotton or fleece sleeping bag liner with their primary bag.
 (We rent out suitable sleeping bags and Thermarest mattresses).

 Sun protection should, of course, always be taken seriously.
 A wide-brimmed sunhat or headscarf should be used to keep the sun off your head.
-At altitude, the sun’s rays are particularly strong, and sunglasses with 100% ultraviolet and infrared filtration are recommended, such as Vuarnet PX5000, Cebe 2000/3000 andBolleIrex 100.
+The sun’s rays are powerful at altitude, and sunglasses with 100% ultraviolet and infrared filtration are recommended, such as Vuarnet PX5000, Cebe 2000/3000 andBolleIrex 100.
 These glasses are available with detachable leather or plastic side pieces, which give increased protection, especially from reflected glare.
 It would be best if you gave serious consideration to such ‘‘glacier glasses” for any trek, including walking or climbing on snow.
-You should bring a plentiful sun cream supply – a couple of large tubes of factor 6-10 for lower down, and some total block (factor 20-30) for above the snowline.
+You should bring a plentiful sun cream supply – a couple of large tubes of factor 6-10 for lower down and some total block (factor 20-30) for above the snowline.
 A lip salve of a suitable filter factor is also necessary.

 a) Waterproof shell gear